The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 Enter the Victorian Gothic masterpiece that is Keble College.

-I am flabbergasted that Keble doesn’t make it onto many lists of Oxford tourist attractions.
-Look, I may be biased because I studied at Keble but there are several reasons why you should add it to your Oxford sightseeing itinerary.
+We are flabbergasted that Keble doesn’t make it onto many lists of Oxford tourist attractions – there are several reasons why you should add it to your Oxford sightseeing itinerary.

 Keble’s crazy architecture – largely redbrick with contrasting white, black and golden patterns – was always meant to make a statement.
 Think it’s safe to say the architect William Butterfield definitely succeeded in that mission.